Chapter 15.48

 A. Located within areas of special flood hazard established in Section 15.48.060 are areas designated as floodways.
 Since the floodway is an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles, and erosion potential, the following provisions apply:

-1. Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless certification by a registered professional engineer or architect is provided demonstrating that encroachments shall not result in any increase in flood levels during the occurrence of the base flood discharge.
+1. Prohibit encroachments, including fill, new construction, substantial improvements, and other development unless certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels during the occurrence of the base flood discharge.

 2. Construction or reconstruction of residential structures is prohibited within designated floodways, except for: (a) repairs, reconstruction, or improvements to a structure which do not increase the ground floor area; and (b) repairs, reconstruction or improvements to a structure, the cost of which does not exceed fifty percent of the market value of the structure either (i) before the repair or reconstruction is started, or (ii) if the structure has been damaged, and is being restored, before the damage occurred.
-Work done on structures to comply with existing health, sanitary, or safety codes or to structures identified as historic places shall not be included in the fifty percent.
+Any project for improvement of a structure to correct existing violations of health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions, or to structures identified as historic places, shall not be included in the fifty percent.

 3. If this subsection A is satisfied, all new construction and substantial improvements shall comply with all applicable flood hazard reduction provisions of Sections 15.48.150 through 15.48.190.